Ameliorate/ameilorate.github.io/a/civ/us-im-worse-than-altraiders.md

 member of the US.
 I am not being held for any crimes I have commited or heald because anyone with claims on me do not have a vault.
-The only people autistic enough to press claims on me for breaking workbenches are Commonwealth, and the Commonwealth has the hajatland vault for their use, as proved during last month's drama, where I became worse than an altraider.
+The only people autistic enough to press claims on me for breaking workbenches are Commonwealth, and the Commonwealth has the Hjaltland vault for their use, as proved during last month's drama, where I became worse than an altraider.

-Poortea punished Parker and Bewsij not at all for their altraiding in Commonwealth, however I am perma for debating my rights too hard in the Southshire discord.
+Poortea punished Parker and Bewsiej not at all for their altraiding in Commonwealth, however I am perma for debating my rights too hard in the Southshire discord.

 -Amelorate/Oniii_Chan/Oniii_San